-The decision made perfect, heartbreaking sense.
+The decision made perfect sense.
 Kuenne had been making films since he was a child and Andrew had appeared in every one of his childhood movies.
-What Kuenne did not know as he started his documentary was the chilling role that Andrew’s ex-girlfriend Shirley Turner would play.
+What Kuenne did not know as he started his documentary journey was the chilling role that Andrew’s ex-girlfriend, Shirley Turner, would play.

 Dear Zachary is one of my favourite true crime documentaries.
 If you don’t know the details of the case, it is best to watch this film knowing as little as possible.
 However, prepare to be devastated.
-This is one of the most upsetting documentaries that I have ever watched.
-It is also one of the most important.
+This is a deeply upsetting documentary.
+It is also incredibly important.

-However, the reason why Dear Zachary is so upsetting (and why I start crying about ten minutes in) does not lie solely with the facts of the case.
+The reason why Dear Zachary is so moving (and why I always start crying about ten minutes in) is not just because of the heartbreaking facts of Andrew's murder.
 The power of this documentary also stems from the incredibly intimate and personal nature of Kuenne’s storytelling.

 For a start, he has access to many of the people in Andrew’s life - his family, friends and colleagues.
 Kuenne shot over 300 hours of footage as he travelled around the US (and also visited the UK) conducting interviews.
 Kuenne also has access to a treasure trove of archive footage and photographs of Andrew.

-In one of Kuenne’s many affecting interviews with Andrew’s parents, Kate and David, the process of identifying their murdered son is discussed.
-The system seems to strip Andrew of his humanity, of the fact that he was a much loved and valued person.
+Dear Zachary also examines the aftermath of a crime.
+In one of Kuenne’s many moving interviews with Andrew’s parents, Kate and David Bagby, the process of identifying their murdered son is discussed.
+We hear how the system seems to strip Andrew of his humanity, of the fact that he was a much loved and valued person.
 He becomes the victim, a body - a piece of evidence.

-However, thanks to Kuenne’s use of interviews, audio recordings and archive footage, Andrew is brought back to life before our eyes.
-By the end of the documentary, I felt that I knew him and understood in some small way the unbearable reality of his loss.
+This is, of course, unbearable for Kate and David.
+Thanks to their wonderful contributions and Kuenne’s use of interviews, audio recordings and archive footage, Andrew is brought back to life before our eyes.
+By the end of the documentary, Andrew feels like a friend and the unbearable reality of his loss hits hard.

 It is worth noting that few true crime documentaries really concentrate on "the victim" in this way.
-This is why Dear Zachary is such an important film in the true crime sub-genre.
-Kuenne immerses you in Andrew’s life.
+This is why Dear Zachary is such a powerful and important film in the true crime documentary sub-genre.

 Legacy + Potential Spoiler Warning

-Dear Zachary is not just a powerful, emotional portrait of grief.
+Dear Zachary is not just a devastating portrait of grief.
 It also contributed to real change in Canada’s justice system.

 After the events that occur in the third act of Dear Zachary, Kuenne couldn’t see much point in continuing to make his documentary.
-However, he began to feel compelled to finish the film for himself, Andrew’s family and friends and as a companion piece to David’s book about the case called Dance With The Devil.
+However, he began to feel compelled to finish the film for Andrew’s family and friends and as a companion piece to David Bagby’s book about the case, Dance With The Devil.

 However, Kuenne did not have enough money to complete Dear Zachary.
 In 2007, he created a website and asked for funding.
 Kuenne described what happened next as like the final scenes of It’s A Wonderful Life.
 Dozens of cheques began to arrive and soon Kuenne had enough money to finish his film.